LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 Let's run through the function design recipe with a few examples to practice the 5 steps:
-1. **Examples** Type example calls and what you expect it to return.
+1. **Examples:** Type example calls and what you expect your function to return.
-Choose appropriate names for your function and it's arguments.
+Choose appropriate names for your function and its arguments.
-1. **Description** Write a short description to describe what your function does.
+1. **Description:** Write a short description to describe what your function does.
-1. **Header** Type some documentation to describe the arguments and return value.
+1. **Header:** Type some documentation to describe the arguments and return value.
-1. **Body** Type the code to perform the calculations.
+1. **Body:** Type the code to perform the calculations.
-1. **Test** Run the examples to verify that your function works as expected.
+1. **Test:** Run the examples to verify that your function works as expected.

 ## Designing Three Birthday-Related Functions